-- meeting of national movements of East African countries on January 27 and 28, 1981 in Antananariyo (Madagascar),

-- a meeting of Latin American national movements in the first half of 1981,

-- a meeting of national movements of Central America and the Caribbean region,

-- a meeting of national movements of Asia and Oceania in the second quarter of the year, v.
+- meeting of national movements of East African countries on January 27 and 28, 1981 in Antananarivo (Madagascar). - a meeting of West African national movements in the second quarter of the year, - a meeting of Latin American national movements in the first half of 1981, - a meeting of national movements of Central America and the Caribbean region, - a meeting of national movements of Asia and Oceania in the second quarter of the year, - a meeting of European national movements during the second quarter of 1981, - a meeting of the Arab national peace movements in the second quarter of 1981. - v.
 Meetings of Members of the WPC in each country

-- a meeting of European national movements during the second quarter of 1981,

-- a meeting of the Arab national peace movements in the second quarter of 1981.